THE BRITISH CITIZEN YOUTH AWARD (BCyA)

 Ashley Banjo – Dancer, Presenter and Choreographer

-Ashley was invited to present The British Citizen Youth Award and was amazed by the endeavours of all the young medalists who came from all corners of the UK.
+Ashley was amazed by the endeavours of all the young medalists who came from all corners of the UK.
 He thought the inclusivity of the Award is stunning and the medalists really were representative of all that is good about Britain’s younger population.

 “We live in a world where the news agenda is largely dominated by violence, criminality and drugs, where young people are often depicted as being the problem and rarely the solution.
-The British Citizen Youth Award turns that on its head.
-It generates positive press for the young people being recognised today”.
+The British Citizen Youth Award turns that on its head and generates positive press for the young people being recognised today”.